genoevo7/propagation-of-processed-pseudogene-annotation-T2T/README.md

 Script: blocks_locus_dispersion.py

-This script quantifies how a defined target locus in the reference genome (t) is distributed across query genomes (q) using UCSC Table Browser chain/net block exports.
+This script quantifies how a defined focal locus in the reference genome is distributed across query genomes using UCSC chain/net block projections.

-Metrics include:
-- Number of distinct query chromosomes or contigs (dispersion_qnames)
-- Total aligned length in query genomes
-- Strand conflicts between plus and minus blocks
-- Duplication / dispersion index
+The analysis is performed in a genome-wide, projection-based framework and does not assume true insertion events.
+All results are interpreted strictly as projected block mappings.

+### Inputs

-Input files are UCSC Table Browser exports (.txt), placed in the same directory.
-Header and no-header formats are both supported.
+UCSC Table Browser chain/net block exports (.txt), one file per query species.

 Expected columns:
 chrom, chromStart, chromEnd, strand, qName, qSize, qStart, qEnd

-Example input files:
-chimpanzee.txt
-pygmy chimpanzee.txt
-western lowland gorilla.txt
-Bornean orangutan.txt
-Sumatran orangutan.txt
-siamang.txt
-slow loris.txt
-Ring-tailed lemur.txt
-white-tufted-ear marmoset.txt
+Both header and no-header formats are supported.

+### Target locus definition

-The target locus is defined directly in the script:
+The focal locus is defined directly in the script, for example:

 TARGET_TNAME  = chr7
 TARGET_TSTART = 55953761
 TARGET_TEND   = 55959097

-Outputs:
+### Outputs

 all_species_locus_by_qname.tsv
 all_species_locus_species.tsv

-Key metrics:
+### Reported metrics

+- dispersion_qnames: number of distinct query chromosomes or contigs
+- total_hit_bp: cumulative projected block length
-dupIndex = total_hit_bp / window_len_bp
+- dupIndex: total_hit_bp / window_len_bp
-mix_fraction = overlap(+,-)_bp / hit_bp
-conflict_fraction = overlap(+,-)_bp / union(+,-)_bp
+- mix_fraction: overlap between plus/minus strand blocks
+- conflict_fraction: strand conflict normalized by union length

+These metrics are used to quantify locus dispersion and structural amplification without asserting functional or insertional causality.

 ---